aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes.html.markdown

 * `user_data` - (Optional, Available in 1.81.0+) Windows instances support batch and PowerShell scripts.
 If your script file is larger than 1 KB, we recommend that you upload the script to Object Storage Service (OSS) and pull it through the internal endpoint of your OSS bucket.
 * `exclude_autoscaler_nodes` - (Optional, Available in 1.88.0+) Exclude autoscaler nodes from `worker_nodes`. default: false
 * `node_name_mode` - (Optional, Available in 1.88.0+) Each node name consists of a prefix, an IP substring, and a suffix.
 For example, if the node IP address is 192.168.0.55, the prefix is aliyun.com, IP substring length is 5, and the suffix is test, the node name will be aliyun.com00055test.
+* `worker_data_disks` - (Optional, Available in 1.91.0+) The data disk configurations of worker nodes, such as the disk type and disk size.
+  - category: the type of the data disks.
+Valid values:
+      + cloud: basic disks.
+      + cloud_efficiency: ultra disks.
+      + cloud_ssd: SSDs.
+  - size: the size of a data disk.
+Unit: GiB.
+  - encrypted: specifies whether to encrypt data disks.
+Valid values: true and false.
+* `security_group_id` - (Optional, Available in 1.91.0+) The ID of the security group to which the ECS instances in the cluster belong.
+If it is not specified, a new Security group will be built.
+* `is_enterprise_security_group` - (Optional, Available in 1.91.0+) Enable to create advanced security group. default: false.
+See [Advanced security group](https://www.alibabacloud.com/help/doc-detail/120621.htm).

 #### Addons
 It is a new field since 1.75.0.
 You can specific network plugin,log component,ingress component and so on.